tskare/gpudrum/README.md

 ## Future work

 The published version of the GPU server process currently leans into modal synthesis with modal processor processing effects.
-A development version supports loading additional ptx modules developed by users (CUDA) and additional synthesis blocks (Metal): a network of 1D digital waveguides, and small/medium meshes.
+A development version supports separating functionality as ptx modules (CUDA) and additional synthesis blocks (Metal): a network of 1D digital waveguides, and small/medium meshes.